hazooma/Hazem_Hexad/README.md

 # Task -
-**Input/Outpu**
+To run your query on the server , you should make post requests to <http://localhost:26062/calculateCost>,

+**Input/Output**
-To run your query on the server , you should make post requests to <http://localhost:26062/calculateCost>, -Input : The body of the request is a json where the key is the code of the product and the value is the number of items .
+1. Input : The body of the request is a json where the key is the code of the product and the value is the number of items .
 **Solution**
 1. Change the server (`server/index.js`) so that the tracking data is split into multiple arrays (segments).
 Check Helper.locations_To_Segments function